MRMRMRMAY/Advanced-Software-Analysis-202102/README.md

 if the population is large: tournament selection
 otherwise: roulette wheel sampling OR stochastic sampling
 ## 3.5.
 Crossover operator.
-Single point crossover OR double points crossover
+Double points crossover
 ## 3.6.
 Mutation operator.
-Single point mutation: randomly select a position on the individual and change its value within the bound
+Single point mutation: randomly select two positions on the individual and swap their values.
 ## 3.7.
 Generational selection strategy.
 elitist selection: Select top-P best individuals including offsprings in the current generation as the population of the next generation.
 # 4. How to run your project.